tevang/4D-CHAINS/README.md

     4Dchains.py -h

-The assignment of nEIt protein's peaks by 4D-CHAINS requires >16 GB RAM due to its large size.
+The assignment of nEIt protein's peaks by 4D-CHAINS requires >=32 GB RAM  and >= 64 GB SWAP due to its large size.
 To launch it, do:

 	4Dchains.py -p nEIt_protocol.txt